zalando/postgres-operator/docs/user.md

 ### Database extensions

-Prepared databases also allow for creating Postgres extensions during bootstrap.
+Prepared databases also allow for creating Postgres extensions.
 They will be created by the database owner in the specified schema.

 ```yaml
 spec: